UK Home Office Guidance Failure to Prevent Fraud

 What are large, incorporated bodies and partnerships?

 “Incorporated bodies” include organisations incorporated or formed by any means, including but not limited to the Companies Act 2006, Royal Charter, and the Limited Liability Partnerships Act 2000.
-The offence also applies to partnerships which are not bodies corporate, including Scottish Partnerships and Limited Partnerships formed under the Limited Partnerships Act 1907.
-As detailed below, this offence can also apply to incorporated bodies and partnerships outside of the UK in certain circumstances.
+The FTPF Offence also applies to partnerships which are not bodies corporate, including Scottish Partnerships and Limited Partnerships formed under the Limited Partnerships Act 1907.
+As detailed below, this offence can also apply to incorporated bodies and partnerships outside of the UK in some circumstances.

 “Large organisations” meet at least two out of the below three criteria, which apply to the whole organisation including subsidiaries: